souravmondaldev/souravmondaldev/README.md

 <p align="center">
   <samp>
-    I love connecting with different people so if you want to say hi, I'll be happy to meet you! :)
     <br />
     I'm currently looking for full-time Software Engineering opportunities!
 If you know of any positions available, if you have any questions, or if you just want to say hi, please feel free to email me.
     <!-- <a href="https://souravmondaldev.me">souravmondaldev.me</a> -->